 - Updating existing preschool safety checklists accordingly can help inspectors cover all areas of concern and make informed decisions such as taking corrective actions.

 Get the buy-in of parents in maintaining the safety of the preschool

 - Sustaining a culture of safety goes well beyond the facilities of the preschool and having the buy-in and full cooperation of parents when it comes to keeping the preschool safe makes it easier to foster a safe environment for the children.

 Conducting regular preschool safety checks is crucial in maintaining the safety of children under the care of preschools. iAuditor by SafetyCulture is a powerful mobile inspection app that can help facility managers and educators maintain the safety of preschools by taking photos for added context of safety hazards found.
 Inspectors can become more proactive in conducting inspections through scheduled reminders and they can also take immediate corrective action by assigning tasks according to the hazards found.

 Use this childcare safety checklist to ensure that the childcare facility is safe by conducting daily checks before students arrive.
-Created based on this file using iAuditor, check all possible sources of hazards for preschoolers and be proactive in taking corrective action.
+Check all possible sources of hazards for preschoolers and be proactive in taking corrective action.
 All iAuditor checklists can be customized to fit the needs of your organization.